heurist-network/miner-release/README.md

 - 🖼️ **Dual Mining Capabilities**: Support for both image generation models and Large Language Models.
 - 🖥️ **Flexible Setup**: Run on Windows or Linux, with support for multiple GPUs.
 - 🔐 **Secure Rewards**: Utilizes a dual-wallet system for enhanced security.
-- 🌐 **Open Source**: The code is fully open and transparant.
+- 🌐 **Open Source**: The code is fully open and transparent.
 Download and run with ease.

 ## System Requirements